The Tragic Muse of Modern Psychology: Christiana Morgan

 These 31 illustrated cards, called the Thematic Apperception Test (TAT), comprise one of the first true projective measures in personality testing.
 Still in use today, each image is ambiguous, used as a prompt for the viewer to tell the story of what they see in the picture.

-The test acts on the subconscious mind, and is designed to reveal the personality dynamics and unconscious motivation of the client.
+The test acts on the subconscious mind and is designed to reveal the client's personality dynamics and unconscious motivation.

 From the Thematic Apperception Test, Morgan and Murray

 But it’s the images themselves that have their own not-so-ambiguous story.
-As I began to research this specific test, I discovered more about the artist: Christiana Morgan, a brilliant, original, and tormented woman who was trying to conquer her demons.
+As I began researching this specific test, I discovered more about the artist: Christiana Morgan, a brilliant, original, and tormented woman trying to conquer her demons.

 Years before she began drawing images for this test, she was taught by the Swiss psychoanalyst Dr. Carl Jung how to drop into the center of her body to examine the demons that lurked in her unconscious, and to draw them out, as visions.